OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 # Gameplay

-`copy needed here`
+`COPY NEEDED HERE`

 ## Scenes

 A game session is played in scenes that fall into three broad states.

-* ***Adventuring.*** Activities like delving, exploring, investigating, scrutinizing, and traveling.
+***Adventuring.*** Activities like delving, exploring, investigating, examining, and traveling.
-* ***Encounters.*** Activities like fighting or interacting with characters, monsters, and other beings.
+***Encounters.*** Activities like fighting or interacting with characters, monsters, and other beings.
-* ***Downtime.*** Activities occurring between adventures, like carousing, crafting, research, and training.
+***Downtime.*** Activities that occur while not adventuring, like carousing, crafting, research, and training.

+Some activities may overlap states; for example, traveling could be considered an adventuring or downtime activity, depending on its context.

-The gamemaster sets each scene and manages the transition from one scene to another, often with cues from the players.
+The gamemaster sets each scene and manages the transition from one to another, often as part of the adventure or plot or by responding to player cues.
+Transitions can happen seamlessly or dramatically, depending on the situation, keeping the flow of the narrative dynamic.

-## Rounds
+## Turns

-Once the gamemaster sets the scene, it may be necessary to divide it into rounds, granting each character a turn to resolve their actions.
-The next round begins once all turns are finalized.
-This process continues until the scene is concluded.
+Once the gamemaster sets the scene, it may be necessary to grant each character a turn to resolve their actions.
+The turn length is adaptable to fit the narrative or gameplay situation as needed.
+Most actions co-occur in an open and fluid manner.
+Some actions, such as long-term tasks or ongoing effects, may carry over into the character's next turn (or longer).
+This process continues, turn after turn, until all the characters' actions are resolved and the scene is concluded.

-During encounters, each round takes approximately 6 seconds of in-game time, with 10 rounds in a minute.
-During other scenes, a round may take minutes, hours, days, or longer to finalize, per the gamemaster.
+During encounters, there is no fixed period for a character's turn; instead, they occur at the moment, taking mere seconds to complete.
+In other scenes, however, a turn may take minutes, hours, days, or longer to finalize, depending on the nature of the activity and the gamemaster’s judgment.

-### Initiative

-This process determines who takes their turn first within a round.
-This ruleset uses `copy needed here`

 ## Actions

 Some character actions are routine and effortless, while others are contested or pose a more significant challenge; during such instances, a check is called to validate each action.

-### Checks

-For actions and reactions, a check is performed by rolling a d20 at or under a target number (TN), derived from the relevant attribute adjusted for the challenge level.

-> Target Number (TN) = Relevant Attribute - Challenge Level

-### Challenge Level

-`copy needed here`

-### Attributes

-`copy needed here`

-**_Strength_**.
-Used in melee combat to attack and block or resist effects that physically move or bind.
-Strength Skills: Climb, Force, Leap.

-**_Dexterity_**.
-Used in ranged combat to attack and evade effects that can be dodged or outmaneuvered.
-Dexterity Skills: Balance, Sneak, Tumble.

-**_Constitution_**.
-Used in melee combat to charge.
-Also used to resist fatigue, illnesses, toxins, and debilitating effects.
-Constitution Skills: Dash, March, Swim.

-**_Intelligence_**.
-Resist mental assaults and effects that alter the mind.
-Intelligence Skills: Learn, Reason, Recall.

-**_Wisdom_**.
-Resist illusions, subterfuge, and effects which alter the senses.
-Wisdom Skills: Heal, Notice, Ride.

-**_Charisma_**.
-Resist persuasion and effects that diminish self-control.
-Charisma Skills: Influence, Perform.
-Trick.

-### Reaction Check

-`copy needed here`

-The ***Target Number*** equals your character's attribute for the action, adjusted for the challenge rating.
-The check succeeds if the roll is less than or equal to the target number.
-The check fails if the roll exceeds the target number.

-The ***Challenge Rating*** modifies the target number according to the action type.

-Contested
-Uncontested

-### Trait Check

-An action check covers all actions, such as attacking, climbing, sneaking, and riding.
-The base target number equals your character's key ability for the trait.
-For some actions, alternate traits may be available.
-For example, an attempt at persuasion could use *Charm*, *Deceive*, or *Reason*, depending upon the method employed.
-Also, some traits could employ a different ability, such as Dexterity or Intelligence for *Perform*.
-In each instance, the gamemaster will mediate appropriately.
-Below are the common `traits` listed under their key ability. `Be aware each character class adds more traits to this list.`

-* ***Strength.*** Climb, Force, Jump.
-* ***Dexterity.*** Balance, Sneak, Tumble.
-* ***Constitution.*** March, Run, Swim.
-* ***Intelligence.*** Learn, Lore, Reason.
-* ***Wisdom.*** Heal, Notice, Ride.
-* ***Charisma.***  Charm, Deceive, Perform.

-#### Challenge Ratings

-There are three challenge ratings for action checks.

-* ***Controlled.*** You are in control, and the situation is favorable; as such, you have advantage.
-* ***Risky.*** You are taking a chance; the situation balances out, neither favorable nor unfavorable.
-* ***Desperate.*** You are not in control, and the situation is unfavorable; as such, you have disadvantage.

-### Attack Check

-An attack check covers all attack actions, such as melee, ranged, and spells.
-The base target number for an attack check equals the key ability minus the opponent's challenge rating (CR).
-A higher challenge rating lowers the target number, making the attack check more difficult.
-Be aware creatures don't make attack checks; a character must dodge their attacks by making an *evasion check*. `If no evasion check is made, an attack automatically hits.`

-### Evasion Check

-An evasion check is made when a character needs to evade a creature's attack or a special effect.
-The target number for an evasion check equals the key ability minus the challenge rating (CR) of the creature or effect.
-A higher challenge rating lowers the target number, making the evasion check more difficult.

-* ***Strength.*** Block attacks with shields or weapons and contend with forces that could move or bind.
-* ***Dexterity.*** Dodge, parry, or out-maneuver attacks and forces.
-* ***Constitution.*** Resist fatigue, toxins, and other forces that affect physical health.
-* ***Intelligence.*** Resist mental assaults and forces affecting the conscious, rational mind, and mental health.
-* ***Wisdom.*** Resist illusions and forces affecting the senses and how things are perceived.
-* ***Charisma.*** Resist persuasion, domination, and forces affecting the character's instincts and willpower.

-## Distances

-***Self.*** XX
-***Reach.*** You're within reach if you are a few steps away.
-Fighting occurs within reach (approx. 10').
-***Outreach.*** XX
-***Close.*** You're close if you are only a move action away.
-***Near.*** XX
-***Distant.*** XX
-***Remote.*** XX

-## Initiative

-`copy needed here`
+### Action Checks

+All action checks are performed by rolling a d20 at or above a Target Number (TN).
+The higher the roll, the better the outcome.
+Rolling a 1 is always a failure, while a 20 is most often a success.
+Target numbers are derived based on the type of action taken.

+* ***For Attack Actions.*** TN = 10 + Defense rating of the opponent.
+* ***For Defence Actions.*** TN = 10 + Attack rating of the opponent.
+* ***For Contested Actions.*** TN = 10 + Trait level of the opponent.
+* ***For Uncontested Actions.*** TN = 10 + Risk level set by the GM.

+### Action Pools

+To represent the unique strengths of each character class, characters are granted a pool of action dice to add to the appropriate checks based on their class and action taken.

+* ***Grit Dice.*** Used by warriors to enhance combat actions.
+* ***Luck Dice.*** Used by rogues to boost daring and stealthy actions.
+* ***Mana Dice.*** Used by mages to power arcane actions and spells.
+* ***Hope Dice.*** Used by priests to amplify divine actions and prayers.
+* ***Glam Dice.*** Used by the fey to perform otherworldly actions.
+* ***Bane Dice*** Used by boss villains to perform heinous acts.

+**Example**: A rogue attempts to stab a creature with a dagger with a Damage 2.
+The TN is 12 (10 + 2 Defense rating of the creature).
+The player rolls a d20 and adds 1 Luck Die.
+The dice tally to 15, meaning the difference (+3) increases the damage to 5 (damage 2 + 3).

+01
+02 +1 Hit Die
+03 +1 Action Die
+04 +1 Hit Die
+05 +1 Action Die
+06 +1 Hit Die
+07 +1 Action Die
+08 +1 Hit Die
+09 +1 Action Die
+10